hidayalab/hidayadesk/README.md

 ## Running with Docker

-You can also run FaithNotes using Docker.
+You can also run HidayaDesk using Docker.
 This is a convenient way to run the application in a containerized environment without needing to install Node.js or other dependencies on your local machine.

 1.  **Build the Docker image:**
     ```bash
-    docker build -t faithnotes .
+    docker build -t hidayadesk .
     ```
 2.  **Run the Docker container:**
     ```bash
-    docker run -p 8080:80 faithnotes
+    docker run -p 8080:80 hidayadesk
     ```
     The application will be available at `http://localhost:8080`.

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to FaithNotes, please follow these guidelines:
+If you'd like to contribute to HidayaDesk, please follow these guidelines:

 ### Bug Reports & Feature Requests

-If you encounter a bug or have a feature request, please [open an issue](https://github.com/amana-fund/FaithNotes/issues) on GitHub.
+If you encounter a bug or have a feature request, please [open an issue](https://github.com/hidayalab/hidayadesk/issues) on GitHub.
 Please provide as much detail as possible, including steps to reproduce the bug or a clear description of the requested feature.

 ### Pull Requests